 Each teaches us more about ourselves, even when we don’t like how we learned it.

 For example, I am learning that unappetizing feedback can be as valuable as friendly feedback; they both reveal my beliefs about what I did.
 Likewise, when we are around “bad” influences, perhaps they are just reflecting our beliefs back to us until we outgrow those beliefs.

 I am also thinking about some of my sources of inspiration that my brain perceives without my ears and eyes.
-These are voices that I hear that my eardrums don’t respond to and visions that I see that my retinas don’t respond to, but these other voices and visions are as real as what my eardrums and retinas perceive, and become as real when I have done my work.
+These are voices that I hear that didn’t vibrate my eardrums, and visions that I see that my retinas didn’t respond to, but these other voices and visions are as real as what my eardrums and retinas perceive, and become as real when I have done my work as a writer and narrator.
 My work makes my imaginary friends real.